CellProfiler/tutorials/internal_use/docs/BeginnerSegmentation/CPbeginner_Segmentation.rst

 -  **🔴 TO DO**: Improve your segmentation of nuclei:

-   -  Select ‘Yes’ for the ‘Use advance settings?’ option, then change some of the parameters:
+   -  Select ‘Yes’ for the ‘Use advanced settings?’ option, then change some of the parameters:

       -  Adjust the threshold method, may lead to better (or worse!)